IceCreamYou/Timeago/README.txt

 ===============

 This module produces strings like "a moment ago" and "10 minutes ago" using JavaScript.
+There are two ways to translate these strings.

+The first option is to enable the i18n (https://www.drupal.org/project/i18n) submodule "i18n_variable" and then set the Timeago variables as translatable at /admin/config/regional/i18n/variable.

-To support other languages, you can provide a translation override file.
+The second option is to provide a translation override file.
 Examples of such files are available in the "locales" folder of the Timeago library's GitHub project at https://github.com/rmm5t/jquery-timeago.
 Any translation files you use should be placed in the the same folder as the Timeago library (jquery.timeago.js), which is typically in the Timeago module's folder.
 For example, you could put the Russian translation file at /sites/all/modules/timeago/jquery.timeago.ru.js.
 The appropriate translation override file will be automatically added to the page if necessary.